haseeb-cb/fundamentals-of-gis/Content/0_Course_introduction.md

 # Course introduction

-Welcome to the *Fundamentals of Geographic Information Systems (GIS)* course!
-This is an open course developed by Tampere University meant to give y
+**Welcome to the *Fundamentals of Geographic Information Systems (GIS)* course!** This is an open course developed by Tampere University meant to get you started with GIS and give you the ability to work with GIS independently.

+This course can be

 ## Learning outcomes
 After completing the course you should be able to: